cpnewkirk/myGame/README.md

 # Christian P. Newkirk

-Welcome to !
+Welcome to Chao in Space II!
+This is a sonic fan-game put together as a side project in my spare time.
+None of the sprites are mine and some of the code is originally from tutorials.
+Check out the credit below to see where everything is from.

 Click [here](https://cpnewkirk.github.io/myGame/) to start exploring!
-This is optimized for most mobile devices as well.
+This is loosly-optimized for mobile devices as well, but you get the best expereience on a desktop.

 ## Installation